 InVigor canola hybrids offer a wide range of maturity options, disease protection packages and other traits to improve harvest flexibility and address other serious cropping concerns.

-InVigor canola hybrids are combined with the LibertyLink trait that enables growers to rotate nonselective herbicides on a farm basis.
-LibertyLink canola has built-in resistance to Liberty herbicide, delivering nonselective post-emergence control of broadleaf weeds and grasses, including weeds resistant to glyphosate and multiple herbicide classes.
+InVigor canola hybrids are combined with the LibertyLink trait that enables growers to rotate non-selective herbicides on a farm basis.
+LibertyLink canola partners with Liberty herbicide to deliver non-selective post-emergence control of broadleaf weeds and grasses, including weeds resistant to glyphosate and multiple herbicide classes.

-We recommend growing InVigor L343PC with second-generation clubroot resistance in clubroot-affected areas after two cycles of growing first-generation clubroot-resistant hybrids or when clubroot symptoms appear in first-generation clubroot-resistant hybrids.
+InVigor L343PC is a go-to choice when you want high yield potential in areas where you need second-generation clubroot resistance.1 Offers Pod Shatter Reduction and improved standability over InVigor L234PC.
+We recommend growing InVigor L343PC in clubroot-affected areas after two cycles of growing first-generation clubroot-resistant hybrids or when clubroot symptoms appear in first-generation clubroot-resistant hybrids.

-InVigor Choice hybrid with Pod Shatter Reduction and first-generation clubroot resistance.
-InVigor Choice LR344PC2 features both the LibertyLink technology system and TruFlex™ canola with Roundup Ready® Technology.
-Perfect for growers looking to combine high yield potential InVigor genetics with the flexibility of Liberty herbicide or Roundup® herbicide applications.
+InVigor Choice hybrid with Pod Shatter Reduction and first-generation clubroot resistance.1 InVigor Choice LR344PC3 features both the LibertyLink technology system and TruFlex™ canola with Roundup Ready® technology.
+Perfect for growers looking to combine high yield potential InVigor canola genetics with the flexibility of Liberty® herbicide or Roundup® herbicide applications.

 1 To predominant clubroot pathotypes found in Canada at the time of registration.
-InVigor L340PC, InVigor Choice LR344PC, InVigor L345PC and InVigor L255PC share the same first-generation clubroot resistance profile.
-InVigor L343PC and InVigor L234PC have this resistance profile plus they contains second-generation multigenic clubroot resistance to additional clubroot pathotypes to help combat evolving clubroot pathotypes.
+InVigor L350PC, InVigor Choice LR354PC, InVigor L340PC, InVigor Choice LR344PC and InVigor L345PC share the same first-generation clubroot resistance profile.
+InVigor L343PC has this resistance profile plus it contains second-generation multigenic clubroot resistance to additional clubroot pathotypes to help combat evolving clubroot pathotypes.

-2 This product Is approved for planting in Washington, Oregon, Idaho, Montana and the following counties of North Dakota: Divide, Williams, McKenzie.
+3 This product is approved for planting in Washington, Oregon, Idaho, Montana and the following counties of North Dakota: Divide, Williams, McKenzie.
 For additional information please contact your BASF representative.

 Providing growers with the option to straight cut or delay swath their canola without sacrificing yield potential, the patented Pod Shatter Reduction technology of InVigor hybrid canola continues to revolutionize the way canola growers approach their entire season.